 As I watch people wander through Rome, whether it be a garden, villa or church, I see them fall under the same hypnotic spell cast upon me when I first arrived.
 Beautiful things are transcendental.
 Some of the best paintings by Caravaggio, Raphael and Carracci adorn the historical churches of the city, while sculptures by masters like Michelangelo, Bernini and Borromini are dotted in the architecture and alters.
 Churches have become the museums of Rome and visitors are no less reverent in these beautiful spaces.

-To wonder at the magnificence of nature or inspiring works of art instills a peace and tranquility than I never tire of.
-I find it interesting to see people gather in these places and watch a crowded public space transform into a serene refuge.
+To wonder at the magnificence of nature or inspiring works of art instills a peace and tranquility than I never tire from.
+I find it interesting to see people gather in these places and watch a crowded public space transform into a refuge of serenity.

-So whether your place of contemplation these holidays is the beach, a rain forest, going to church, or visiting a museum, this is the opportunity to find some personal space to retreat and reflect upon the year just passed and to appreciate the expanse of possibilities that lie ahead for 2014.
+So whether your place of contemplation these holidays is the beach, a rain forest, going to church, or visiting a museum, this is the opportunity to find some personal space to retreat and reflect upon the year just passed and to appreciate the expanse of possibilities that lie ahead.

-This is my last post for 2013.
+This is my last post for the year.
 From the team at Waterlily we thank you for all of your heartfelt support.
 We take personal pride in the products and rituals we create and have been deeply touched by your generous feedback and well wishes.
-We look forward to seeing you in 2014… a brand new year with brand new opportunities for Wellness!
+We look forward to seeing you in a brand new year bursting with brand new opportunities for Wellness!